Board of Directors

 Are you passionate about using your experience and knowledge to help people in our community?
 The Healing Reins Board of Directors is actively recruiting seasoned business leaders to increase its capacity.
 For more information about preferred qualifications and expectations of service, please contact Dita Keith, ditak(at)healingreins(dot)org.

-Marc Redman – Vice President
+Marc Redman – President

 Heather McMeekin – Treasurer

 Heather is a CPA with Price Fronk & Co and has experience in a wide range of areas including individual, business and not for profit tax preparation, commercial, municipal and not for profit audits and financial statement preparation.
 Raised in nearby Sisters, Heather graduated from the University of Oregon and received a Bachelor of Science degree in Accounting with a Minor in Economics.
 Outside of the workplace, Heather enjoys spending time with her husband, Tyler, and their two boxers, Diesel and Jax, savoring the Central Oregon outdoor lifestyle or having barbecues in their south side neighborhood.
 She loves having the opportunity to build a lifelong career in a community that truly feels like home.

 Heather was a member of the Leadership Bend Class of 2018 and had the opportunity to visit Healing Reins to hear more about the organization and to watch a session in action.
 She was immediately moved by their unique approach to therapy for a multitude of individuals and their pride and compassion in changing lives.
 She is excited to give back to her community by using her experience as a CPA to serve on the Board of Directors to help Healing Reins grow and change as many lives as possible.